-- If you are expected to be released quickly, you might get to wear your own clothes, otherwise you you will have to wear a jail uniform – the jumpsuit.
+- If you are expected to be released quickly, you might get to wear your own clothes, otherwise you will have to wear a jail uniform – the jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should tell us how it happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that might help other people get through jail intake?

 Click here to share your story

 When you post bail, you will get discharged from jail.
 Getting discharged from jail may take between 30 minutes to many hours.
 So, the faster bail is posted, the sooner you will get discharged.
 Also, how fast you get released can depend on whether you’ve got a bond amount or if the judge must figure out the bail amount.
 For a minor charge, you will get booked and released on your own recognizance.
 When you have served out your jail sentence and are given a date of your release, expect to be released that morning.

 issued for your arrest, or if you must start your sentence, it is highly advisable that you follow the rules and go down to the jail and turn yourself in.
 If it is for a warrant, go down to the jail processing area, and let them know that you think they might have an outstanding warrant for your arrest.
 They will do a check to find out if there is an arrest warrant for you, and if they verify that there is a warrant for your arrest, they will ask that you surrender yourself and you will be taken into custody.
 When reporting to serve a sentence, go to the jail at the exact time and date that the sentence order or court paperwork states.
 Be sure that you don’t show up late.
 Be sure to only bring necessary items when you go to jail, like your driver’s license or ID, any prescription medication you might take, and the sentencing order.